 - Mix in Structure - Professionals have been using Earl May Structure soil amendment for years to address clay soil conditions in landscapes.
 By mixing the structure in the soil when planting, the structure will act like tiny reservoirs storing moisture, oxygen and nutrients, also releasing them to the roots when needed.
 It helps eliminate poor drainage and plant loss, and it promotes better, more productive plant growth.

-- Don’t forget the garden- All of the guidelines above can be applied to your vegetable garden as well.
+Don’t forget about the garden!
+All of the guidelines above can be applied to your vegetable garden as well.